WebAhead12/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A game that we all played in a new themes
+A game that we all know and love

 ## Folder Structure
 - tic-tac-toe: